No results were found...

 A customer shouldn’t have to jump through hoops to upgrade their purchase.
 A successful upsell strategy makes it as easy as possible for people to say “yes”.

-You can do so by keeping options limited—just one to three offers that are clearly superior to the original product.
+You can do so by keeping options limited—just 1-3 offers that are clearly superior to the original product.
 And make sure your offers are framed in a way that highlights the benefits and value to the customer.

 The easier you make it for them to say yes, the more likely they are to take you up on your offer.